Tavener Centre for Music and Spirituality

 Celebrating the legacy of the composer Sir John Tavener and exploring the relationship between spirituality and music, with particular reference to the great faiths.View content

 The Tavener Centre for the Study of Music and Spirituality was conceived after the death of the composer Sir John Tavener.
 It came about through collaborative meetings between the Dean of Winchester Cathedral, the Reverend Professor June Boyce-Tillman of the University of Winchester, Andrew Lumsden, Organist and Choirmaster at the Cathedral, and Lady Tavener.
-The Chancellor and Vice-Chancellor of the University, Alan Titchmarsh and Prof. Joy Carter respectively, enabled the formation of the Tavener Centre as a research unit, based within the Faculty of Arts.
+The Chancellor and Vice-Chancellor of the University, Alan Titchmarsh and Prof. Joy Carter respectively, enabled the formation of the Tavener Centre as a research unit, part of the University's Centre for the Arts as Wellbeing.

 Sir John Tavener’s creative relationship with the Cathedral and its choir was established in the 1970s and continues to this day.
 His link with the University of Winchester was established in 2007 with the award of an Honorary Doctorate.
 His Orthodox funeral was held in Winchester Cathedral in 2013, and a memorial was commissioned for 2016.